mobile-toys-and-tools/motiondetector.flirone.pp/README.md

 # motiondetector.flirone.pp
 ![This is an image](ic_launcher.png)

-Last Updated: 03/08/2022
+Last Updated: 06/27/2023

 # Privacy Policy for Mobile Application

-This privacy policy governs your use of the software application **Happy Mole** for mobile devices that was developed by Mobile Toys & Tools.
-The application is a game that is another composition of classical mole game.
-You should just touch the moles randomly appearing on the screen.
-You should hit as many as possible.
-You will also find carrots which are very useful.
-But avoid the snakes.
-If you touch them they bite you.
+This privacy policy governs your use of the software application ThermoVisual Motion Detector for mobile devices that was developed by Mobile Toys & Tools.
+The application detects objects in motion by using FLIR ONE thermal camera.
+The application raises alarm and plots it on the screen optionally if there is a motion detected.
+The application can use both the thermal and visual picture obtained by FLIR ONE therefore runs day and night without any need to visible light.

 # What information does the Application obtain and how is it used?
+## Camera Information
+This Application captures thermal or visual picture by using FLIR ONE device and presents to the user on device screen.
+Any Camera Information is not transmitted to any other site or shared with third parties.
+We also do not store or process the images unintentionally for any purpose.

+## Contact Information
+This Application collects the Contact Information in devices having phone sets, intentionally.
+It is not applicable to Tablet PCs etc. which does not have phone sets.
+This Application keeps phone number of a user’s contact selected by user to call in case of alarm.
+Similarly, the phone number of a contact to send SMS in case of alarm is stored.
+The Contact Information is not transmitted to any other site or shared with third parties.
+We also do not use the information you have provided us for any notices and marketing promotions.

+## Phone State
+This Application automatically collects the Phone State information in devices with phone sets.
+It is not applicable to Tablet PCs etc. which does not have phone sets.
+Phone State information is automatically collected to detect if any mobile network is available at the moment.
+If any mobile network is found available, this Application may proceed, could make phone call or could send SMS if user had set these options before.
+This Application does not share your Phone State information with third parties.

 ## User Provided Information
 The Application does not need registration when you download and run the application.
 We also do not keep any of your sensitive and contact information.
 We also do not use the information you might have provided us to contact you from time to time to provide you required notices and marketing promotions.